1. Why is active listening important in parent-child communication?

 Listening to children is crucial for their personal growth, decision-making, safety, development, societal preparation, values of tolerance and respect, and accountability.

-Active listening helps a child to grow up feeling loved, safe and respected and realise their full potential.
-At home, in school or the wider community, every child and young person should be:
+Active listening helps a child to grow up feeling loved, safe, respected and realise their full potential.
+At home, in school or in the wider community, every child and young person should be:

-2. Included – Having the opportunities and encouragement to play active and responsible roles at home, in school, and in the community under guidance and supervision and being involved in the decisions that affect them.
+- Included – Having the opportunities and encouragement to play active and responsible roles at home, in school, and the community under guidance and supervision and being involved in the decisions that affect them.
 This will help them to overcome social, educational, physical, and economic challenges.

-3. Safety – They should have the opportunity to be heard in decisions that affect them.
-Protected from abuse, neglect, or harm, normal silence can be golden, but unusual silence or excitement could be an amber or red signal.
+- Safety – They should have the opportunity to be heard in decisions that affect them.
+Normal silence can be golden when protected from abuse, neglect, or harm, but unusual silence or excitement could be an amber or red signal.

-4. Timing – They should have time to participate in activities such as play, recreation, and sport, contributing to healthy growth and development at home, in school, and the community.
+- Timing – Children should have time to participate in activities such as play, recreation, and sports, contributing to healthy growth and development at home, in school, and in the community.

 Tips and Strategies to Help Parents.